Robbie Ray: Detroit Tigers (2014)

-Arizona Diamondbacks
+Arizona Diamondbacks (2015–2020)

 The Tigers traded Ray to the Arizona Diamondbacks on December 5, 2014, as part of a three-team trade also involving the New York Yankees: Ray and Domingo Leyba went from Detroit to Arizona, Didi Gregorius went from Arizona to New York, and Shane Greene went from New York to Detroit.
 Once there, he was assigned to the Triple-A Reno Aces to open the 2015 season.
 When Archie Bradley was hit in the face with a line drive, Ray was called up for a spot start in the second game of a doubleheader against the Colorado Rockies on May 6.
 He allowed one run on five hits in six innings and took Arizona to a 5–1 victory.
 When Bradley suffered another injury on June 4, Ray was once again recalled to take his place in the rotation.
 With a 5–12 record and 3.52 ERA, Arizona Chief Baseball Officer Tony La Russa was confident in Ray's development over the course of the 2015 season, with his increased command leading to 108 strikeouts in 117 1/3 innings.

 Ray was named to a major league opening day roster for the first time in 2016, serving as the Diamondbacks' No. 5 starter.
 He started the season in a slump, going over a month between his first and second wins of the season, with the second coming in a 12–2 rout of the Yankees on May 16.
 He hit his first career home run on June 7, a solo shot against Chris Archer of the Tampa Bay Rays.
 In 32 starts for the Diamondbacks, Ray was 8–15 with a 4.90 ERA in 2016.
 His season was marked by inconsistency: Ray had 11.3 strikeouts per nine innings (K/9), becoming only the 11th pitcher in MLB history to do so, and he recorded 218 strikeouts in 174 1/3 innings, but his ERA was also the third-worst of any pitcher with 200 or more strikeouts in a single season.
 In terms of Wins Above Replacement (WAR), he was at 0.7 by Baseball-Reference.com, 3.0 by FanGraphs, and 4.8 by Baseball Prospectus.